idavis/idavis.github.io/_posts/2019-07-16-jetson-containers-samples.md

 If running remotely, set the `DOCKER_HOST` variable in the `.env` file to proxy the run to the device: `DOCKER_HOST=ssh://<user>@<device>.local`.

-Note: You may need to log into your container registry on the device in order to pull the images.
+Note: You may need to log into your container registry on the device in order to pull the images if you haven't built on or pushed to the device.

 UI: